apache/pulsar-site/docs/deploy-monitoring.md

 ##### OTLP

-The native OTLP exporter is the recommended way to obtain metrics out of Pulsar.
+The native OTLP exporter is the recommended way to obtain metrics out of Pulsar as the Apache Pulsar community is working on modifying it (and not Prometheus) to be highly performant.
 Pulsar defaults to using the OTLP exporter unless otherwise overridden by environment variable `OTEL_METRICS_EXPORTER`.

 To use the exporter, set environment variable `OTEL_EXPORTER_OTLP_ENDPOINT` to the respective URL endpoint.
 This should represent the location of the OpenTelemetry [Collector](https://opentelemetry.io/docs/collector/).
 Pulsar supports both